 This book is available in whole and in part in Adobe's Portable Document Format (PDF).
 It is also available in print at Parlor Press.

 Copyright © 2009 Charles Bazerman, Adair Bonini, and Débora Figueiredo.
-This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
-528 pages, with bibliograophy and illustrations.
-Available in print from Parlor Press online, or at any online or brick-and-mortar bookstore.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+528 pages, with bibliography and illustrations.
+Available in print from Parlor Press, or at any online or brick-and-mortar bookstore.
 Available in digital format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.